-When the vendor daemon is started by lmgrd, the vendor daemon reads its options file.
+When the vendor daemon is started by Imadmin or Imgrd, the vendor daemon reads its options file.
 There is only one options file per vendor daemon and each vendor daemon needs its own options file.
 For any changes in an options file to take effect, the vendor daemon must read its options file.
-The lmreread utility causes the vendor daemon to reread its options file.
+The Imreread utility causes the vendor daemon to reread its options file.